epicmaxco/epic-spinners/README.md

 - Star our GitHub repo :star:
 - Create pull requests, submit bugs, suggest new features or documentation updates :wrench:
 - Follow us on [Twitter](https://twitter.com/vuestic_ui) :feet:
-- Like our page on [Facebook](https://www.linkedin.com/company/18509340) :thumbsup:
+- Like our page on [Linkedin](https://www.linkedin.com/company/18509340) :thumbsup:
 - Have collaboration ideas?
 Say hi: hello@epicmax.co :postbox:

 ## Can I hire you guys?

 [Epicmax](https://epicmax.co) is committed to Open Source from its beginning.
-[Vuestic UI](https://vuestic.dev) was created and backed by Epicmax, and is supported through all the years.
+[Epic Spinners](https://epic-spinners.epicmax.co/) was created and backed by Epicmax, and is supported through all the years.
 You can request a consultation or order web development services by Epicmax via this [form](https://epicmax.co/contacts) :sunglasses:
 Say hi: <a href=“mailto:hello@epicmax.co”>hello@epicmax.co</a>.
 We will be happy to work with you!